Jun 14, 2018

 Adrian J. Portia, Justin Gray & Jeimy Osorio in Concert

 > Presented by Gary Diggins

 Friday, June 15, 8:00pm, Small World Music Centre

-> Presented by the Royal Conservatory of Music
+> Presented by Link Music Lab

 Small World Music supports our community partners and family of world music artists performing around the greater Toronto area.
 Visit the Small World Music site to learn more about all the great events happening in the city.